qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

   available when |checkbox| :guilabel:`Generate an atlas` is activated.
 When activated it will show a table with only the features shown on the map of that particular page of the atlas.
-* Activate |checkbox| :guilabel:`Filter with` and provide a filter by typing in the input line or insert a regular expression using the given expression button.
+* Activate |checkbox| :guilabel:`Filter with` and provide a filter by typing in the input line or insert a regular expression using the given |mIconExpression| expression button.
 A few examples of filtering statements you can use when you have loaded the airports layer from the Sample
   dataset: